Table of Contents Show

 In addition to outsourcing your bookkeeping, you can also make use of cloud-based tools to keep a record of your receipts.
 This makes it easy to hand over necessary information to IRS if they come calling.

 You can even write out specific details on the receipt before uploading them.

 For instance, you can write who incurred the expenses, what it was about, where it was made, why it was made, and how much was spent.
 This will help you back up the business purpose of your expenses even after many years.

 Examples of cloud-based platforms you can make use of include Wave Accounting, Shoeboxed, Expensify, Zoho, and FreshBooks.

 Some of these platforms will allow you to easily take pictures of your receipts and easily upload them, as well as connect them to your bookkeeping platform.

 If you run a small business, you need to learn how to control your expenses to turn a profit.
 So you need to keep an expense record with fixed and changeable income.

 Make sure you account for fixed incomes like office rent.
 Also, keep other variable costs under control, such as the cost of traveling for business events, because they are closely related to your income (and often sales).

 Monitor Your Income Statements

-An income statement is a financial report used to summarize costs, income, and profit for a certain period.
-This will help you know your profitability and spot areas where expenses are too high and where earnings are too low.
+An income statement is a financial report that summarizes costs, income, and profit for a certain period.
+This will help you know your profitability and spot areas where expenses are too high and earnings are too low.